-Prerequisite: CHE-2A or CHE-2B, and BIO-1 or BIO-1H or BIO-50A or BIO-60 or BIO-60H
+Prerequisite: CHE-2A or CHE-2B or CHE-3, and BIO-1 or BIO-1H or BIO-50A or BIO-60 or BIO-60H

 Description: General characteristics of microorganisms with emphasis on morphology, growth, control, metabolism and reproduction; their role in disease, body defenses, and application to the biomedical field.
 54 hours lecture and 54 hours laboratory.
+(Letter grade only)

-Introduction to Molecular and Cellular Biology (Formerly BIO-11)

-(C-ID: BIOL 190) (C-ID BIOL 135S = BIO-60+BIO-61) UC, CSU
+Introduction to Molecular and Cellular Biology 5 Units (C-ID: BIOL 190) (C-ID BIOL 135S = BIO-60+BIO-61)